skills/introduction-to-git/.github/steps/5-step.md

 ### What are the important Git commands?

-- `git branch "my-new-feature"` - Start a branch from the current branch.
+- `git branch my-new-feature` - Start a branch from the current branch.
-- `git checkout "my-new-feature"` - Change your working directory to a different version from the repository history.
+- `git checkout my-new-feature` - Change your working directory to a different version from the repository history.
 - `git merge` - Apply the commits from one branch onto another branch.
 (Default: Fast forward merge)

 <!-- > [!TIP]